rust-lang/nomicon/src/lifetimes.md

     'b: {
         let z: &'b i32;
         'c: {
-            // Must use 'b here because this reference is
+            // Must use 'b here because the reference to x is
-            // being passed to that scope.
-            let y: &'b i32 = &'b x;
+            // being passed to the scope 'b. let y: &'b i32 = &'b x;
             z = y;
         }